Click on the question to get the answer!

 I am over 40 years of age; may I still apply for an IFS Grant?

-Can an experienced/senior scientist apply if they are within the eligible age limit?
+Can an experienced / senior scientist apply if he / she is within the eligible age limit?

-I am a scientist from Azerbaijan doing research in India; may I apply for an IFS Grant?
+I am a scientist from Azerbaijan doing research in Ghana; may I apply for an IFS Grant?

 No, IFS does not support scientists from the former Soviet Union countries.
 You must be a citizen of a developing country, doing research in a developing country.

-I am a scientist from Kenya now doing my PhD in England; may I apply for an IFS Grant to do research in Botswana when I've finished my PhD?
+I am a scientist from Kenya now doing my PhD in England; may I apply for an IFS Grant to do research in Tanzania when I've finished my PhD?

-No. The IFS Research Grant covers only equipment and expendibles.
-You are expected to have your livelihood from other sources (typically being employed by the institution where you do the research).
+No. You are expected to have your livelihood from other sources (typically being employed by the institution where you do the research).

-Only those who have an IFS Grant (for doing a research project) are eligible for travel grants.
-To apply, contact IFS.
+Only those who have an IFS Research Grant are eligible for travel grants.

 Read detailed information on how to apply here: